rvmagrini/tdd-java/README.md

 TASKS:
 - [3.1] Set up Service Testing (Mock, Autocloseable)
 - [3.2] Refactor Autocloseable and test if Service can getAllStudents
-- [3.3] Test if Service pass the right argument to addStudent
+- [3.3] Test if Service passes expected argument to addStudent
+- [3.4] Test if Service throws expected Exception when Email is already taken